cosmos/sdk-tutorials/academy/2-main-concepts/base-app.md

 ## Next up

-In the [following section](./queries.md), you can find information on queries, one of two primary objects handled by a module in the Cosmos SDK.
+In the [next section](./queries.md), you can find information on queries, one of two primary objects handled by a module in the Cosmos SDK.